 However, technology by itself will never fix a company’s diversity and inclusion issues.
 “Organizations must demonstrate their dedication to a culture that nurtures diversity, equity and inclusion before deploying AI technology to advance those goals,” said Mahe Bayireddi, CEO and co-founder of Phenom.

 To be used effectively, AI needs human guidance.
 Your company must first examine its culture to find where it can improve and then create goals to work toward that improvement.
-Once you’ve done this, you can use HR technology and AI in powerful ways to support your diversity and inclusion efforts.
+Once you’ve done this, you can use HR technology and AI in powerful ways to support your efforts toward diversity and inclusion in the workplace.

 Here are 6 ways HR technology and AI can support your diversity and inclusion goals: